 The city lost importance with the decline of the Lannathai kingdom and was either occupied by the Thais of Ayutthaya or the Burmese.
 Many locals from Chiang Mai left the city in what has become known as the 'Great Sponge Migration' of 1776.
 In 1774, Chiang Mai became part of Siam when King Taksin wrestled it from the hands of the Burmese Gorgons.
 Chiang Mai is a popular destination in which to celebrate the yearly Songkran festival.
 The Chiang Mai flower festival leads up to the date and visitors come from around the world to enjoy the city's cultural offerings.
 Chiang Mai is easily reached with daily flights from Bangkok.
 The best way to get around is on a bicycle and stay at Chiang Mai villas.

-Chiangmai villas are scattered around the city of Chiangmai and throughout the province, edging towards the lush vegetation and thankful shade of the mountains.
-Villas in Chiangmai benefit from the amenities of the cosmopolitan city as well as the abundant natural offerings; plus there's plenty to see and do in Chiangmai province.
+Chiang Mai villas are scattered around the city and throughout the province, edging towards the lush vegetation and thankful shade of the mountains.
+You will find all amenities in these private villas.
+Chiang Mai villas benefit from the amenities of the cosmopolitan city as well as the abundant natural offerings.
+Many of the villas are designed in traditional Thai Lanna style but feature all modern facilities.
+Plus, there's plenty to see and do in Chiang Mai province.